tldr-pages/tldr/pages/common/cargo-remove.md

 # cargo remove

-> Remove dependencies from a Cargo.toml manifest file.
+> Remove dependencies from a `Cargo.toml` manifest file.
 > More information: <https://doc.rust-lang.org/cargo/commands/cargo-remove.html>.

-- Remove one or more dependency from the Cargo.toml manifest:
+- Remove one or more dependencies from the Cargo.toml manifest:

 `cargo remove`

-- Remove as a build dependency:
+- Remove a build dependency:

 `cargo remove --build`

-- Remove as a dependency to the given target platform:
+- Remove a dependency to the given target platform:

 `cargo remove --target {{target}}`